 Color-separation can be seen on:

 - Objects that are moving quickly, including head-locked objects such as the cursor.

 - Objects that are substantially far from the stabilization plane.

 To attenuate the effects of color-separation:

-- If you do want to move a hologram, try to keep its movement speed below 5 degrees/second if you anticipate that the user will follow it with their eyes.
+- If you do want to move a hologram, try to keep its movement speed below 5 degrees/second if you expect the user to follow it with their eyes.

 - Use light instead of geometry for the cursor.
-A source of virtual illumination attached to the gaze will be perceived as an interactive pointer but will not cause color-separation.
+A source of virtual illumination attached to the gaze will be perceived as an interactive pointer but won't cause color-separation.